jthing/april-hugo/content/posts/Uiua.md

 ## Uiua {#uiua}

-Uiua is a new array based programming language I hear of today on a LispNYc netmeet.
+Uiua is a new array based programming language I heard of today on a LispNYc netmeet.
 [Uiua](https://www.uiua.org/)